Zammuto (band)

-Zammuto is an American indie rock band, formed in Readsboro, Vermont, United States, in 2011.
-In April 2012, Zammuto released their debut album, Zammuto, with the Brooklyn, New York-based record label, Temporary Residence Limited.
+Zammuto is the name of both a solo musical project of Nick Zammuto started in 1998, and later of an indie rock band that formed in Readsboro, Vermont, United States, in 2011.

+Nick Zammuto self-released the three disc album Solutiore Of Stareau on CD-R in 1998, and the albums Willscher in 2000 on the label Apartment B, and Solutiore Of Stareau: Disc One in 2001 on the label Infraction.
+Nick Zammuto then joined with Paul de Jong to form the group The Books, producing several albums.
+After the duo The Books ended their collaboration in 2011, Nick Zammuto formed a band.
+In April 2012, the band Zammuto released their debut album, Zammuto, with the Brooklyn, New York-based record label, Temporary Residence Limited.
-Nick Zammuto, the founder of the band, was once part of the duo The Books.
-After their collaboration ended in 2011, Nick Zammuto began the next phase of his musical career.

-Zammuto has toured as a support act for Explosions in the Sky and Gotye, as well as headlining tours in the United States, Canada, and Europe with the bands AU, Snowblink, and Lymbyc Systym, among other acts.
+The band Zammuto has toured as a support act for Explosions in the Sky and Gotye, as well as headlining tours in the United States, Canada, and Europe with the bands AU, Snowblink, and Lymbyc Systym, among other acts.

 History

+Solo works

+Nick Zammuto self-published Solutiore Of Stareau as a three CD-R album in 1998.
+The third CD was later reissued in 2000 as the album Willscher on the label Apartment B Records, with positive reviews.
+The first CD was reissued in 2001 as the album Solutiore of Stareau: Disc One on the label Infraction Records.

 The Books

 Nick Zammuto had been making critically acclaimed music starting in the year 2001 as a member of the band The Books.
 From 2001 through 2010, The Books released four studio albums.

 The albums are Thought for Food (2002), The Lemon of Pink (2003), Lost and Safe (2005), and The Way Out (2010).
 The first three albums were released under the Tomlab label, and the fourth album was released under Temporary Residence LTD. The Books also released 2 DVDs of videos, and an EP called Music for a French Elevator and Other Short Format Oddities by the Books during this time.

 Upon the dissolution of his first band, Nick Zammuto stated in an interview on Pitchfork that "it was a scramble for me to figure out what to do next.
 I seriously considered just stopping music since it's such an uncertain business and hard on my family, but my wife and close friends urged me to make another record right away.
 It definitely had a 'do or die' kind of feeling hanging over it."